Privacy Notice – Evaluation of the Distress Brief Intervention

 This privacy notice explains how your personal data collected through evaluation are used and handled.

-For the purposes of this evaluation , the Scottish Government is the data controller.
-The legal basis for collecting this information is legitimate interest and, as all individual participants have consented to take part, consent is also an appropriate legal basis.
+For the purposes of this evaluation, the Scottish Government is the data controller.
+The Lawful Basis for collecting this information is it is a public task.

 How we got your details?